Information for Veterans

-Are you unsure if you are eligible for GI Bill benefits or need additional information?
+Are you still unsure if you are eligible for GI Bill benefits or need additional information?

-Possible programs through the GI Bill for which you may qualify:
+Possible programs through the GI Bill for which you may qualify and use at Marian:

-- Educational assistance program for survivors and dependents of military personnel, including Chapter 35 benefit for children/spouses of disabled veterans (DEA) and the Fry Scholarship for children and spouses of service members who died in the line of duty after September 10, 2001.
+- Educational assistance program for survivors and dependents of military personnel, Chapter 35 benefit for children/spouses of veterans (DEA) and the Fry Scholarship for children and spouses of service members who died in the line of duty after September 10, 2001.
 Link to the application, form 22-5490, and eligibility requirements at the link above.
 Stipend will be sent monthly from the VA directly to eligible students.

 - Transfer of Post-9/11 to spouse or children: Information, eligibility requirements for veterans eligible for the post-9/11 GI Bill who want to see if they are eligible to transfer this benefit to their spouse or children through the Department of Defense.
 Children and spouses must apply themselves to use the GI Bill 22-1990e after the transfer is approved.